 BC typically stands for Before Christ, so 666 BC refers to 666 years before the birth of Christ.
 Some alternative and equally valid interpretations are Before Christians and Before Christmas.
 For example, Christmas Eve is 1 sleep BC.

 When a human loses something important, such as a husband or keys, it experiences feelings of loss and emptiness, which are collectively known as grief.
-These pains penetrates all the way down to the bones of the heart and makes the human sad, angry and fearful in various quantities.
+This pain penetrates to the bones of the heart and makes the human sad, angry and fearful in various quantities.
 The Kübler-Ross model of grief, also known as the Five Stages of Grief, is the most popular human grieving process.

 Denial The human uses denial as a defense mechanism against being hurt by the loss.
 It will say things like “I’m not that ill” or “I’m sure I left my keys here.”

 Anger After denying the situation, the human becomes angry because it wants someone (possibly itself) or something to blame for the loss.
 It is common for it to say things like “Who did this to me?” or “Why can’t people put things back where they found them?”

 Bargaining Its anger is frustrated by the inevitability of the situation, so it tries to bargain its way out by saying things like “If you help me now God, I’ll go to church every Sunday” or “If my keys turn up right now, I promise I won’t be angry.”

 Depression The human realises that nothing can be done about the loss and becomes downhearted at this prospect.
 It will say things like “It’s all over, why bother doing anything” or “Lost keys are just the tip of the iceberg, my whole life is a sham.”